What Is the Disability Appeals Process in Tulsa?

 If the district court upholds the decision, you can appeal the ruling to the Circuit Court of Appeals, which is generally the last stop in the appeals process.
 Appeals very rarely reach the Supreme Court.

 We are a husband and wife team of disability attorneys with Oklahoma roots who value representing Social Security benefit claims that we determine should not have received a denial.
-Our understanding of the application and appeals process may help improve your chance of receiving the benefits you deserve.
+Our understanding of the disability appeals process in Tulsa may help improve your chance of receiving the benefits you deserve.
 It is important to work with a qualified SSDI attorney from the very beginning.
 Missing records or lack of information can hurt even a strong disability case.
 Contact our disability appeal attorneys today with any questions regarding the SSI or SSDI application or appeals process.